ShirshakShahi/IdeaLog/README.md

 **Note:** Please pardon any errors or delays in updating the README.md during my exam preparations.
 I will do my best to maintain the quality and keep you informed.
 Your patience is valued!

 Let's make this project a success! 🚀

+# Day 1 Progress

+Today, I made significant progress with the project.
+Here's what I accomplished on Day 1:

+1. **Installed Ant Design and Explored Components:**
+   I started by installing Ant Design, a powerful UI library that will enhance the aesthetics and functionality of the application.
+I took the time to explore various components available in Ant Design and familiarized myself with the customization options.

+2. **Planned Sign Up and Login Pages:**
+   With Ant Design in place, I am now ready to move on to the next phase.
+My plan for the upcoming days is to work on the sign-up and login pages of the application using Firebase for user authentication.
+I will ensure that the authentication process is secure and user-friendly.

+3. **Frequent GitHub Updates:**
+   Throughout the development process, I will be actively updating the project on GitHub to keep everyone informed about the progress.
+I aim to maintain transparency and openness, even during the exam preparation period.

+Stay tuned for more updates! 📝🚀